PhilAppleby/GoDb/README.md

 # GoDb - a simple, hybrid data store system for multiple SNP panels (assays)
 ## Background
-For single institution bio-resources genotyping of subjects may have taken place over a period of some years and on differing SNP assay platforms.
-The resulting data sets would reside in separate files, possibly in different genptype formats (PLINK BED, Oxford .gen or VCF, for example).
+For single institution bio-resources genotyping of subjects may have taken place over a period of some years and on differing SNP assay platforms (resulting in data referered to as belonging to different *SNP panels* or *assaytype*s).
+Genotype data sets reside in file system files, possibly in different genotype formats (PLINK BED, Oxford .gen or VCF, for example).

 ## Requirements